AyusmanNanda/college-management-system/README.md

 - Built and tested against a single college's course/semester structure, assumptions about the academic calendar are baked in rather than fully configurable
 - No automated test suite, changes were verified manually
 - Currently supports three roles (Admin, Faculty, Student) only
-- This project is not actively maintained; issues and PRs may not get a response
+- This project is not under active feature development; issues and PRs may take a while to get a response

 ---

 ## Contributing

-This repo is shared as-is and isn't under active development, so response times on issues or PRs will be slow to none.
+This repo isn't under active feature development, so response times on issues or PRs will be slow.
 Feel free to fork it if you want to take it further.

 ---